-

 Unsuccessful candidates

 It’s the role of the agency responsible for managing the appointments process to advise unsuccessful candidates of the outcome of their nomination.
-Advising unsuccessful applicants or nominees is best left until after a final decision has been taken, in case the initial recommendation is not approved.
-Those whose nomination or application is unsuccessful should be informed promptly and in a sensitive manner.
-The provision of feedback, if any, to unsuccessful shortlisted and interviewed candidates should be discussed with the minister’s office.
-The minister is the final decision maker in other words, the appointment is the minister’s preference.
+Advising unsuccessful applicants or nominees is best left until after a final decision has been taken, in case the initial recommendation is not approved or an appointer decides not to proceed with the appointment.
+Once an appointment is finalised, those candidates whose nomination or application is unsuccessful should be informed promptly and in a sensitive manner.
+The provision of specific feedback, if any, to unsuccessful shortlisted and interviewed candidates should be discussed with the minister’s office.
+The minister is the final decision maker, in other words, the appointment is the minister’s preference.

 Where unsuccessful nominees have been unaware of their nomination, no contact needs to be made with them.
 Where candidates have been put forward by a nominating agency, the agency responsible for managing the appointments process should advise the nominating agency of the outcome.